djh900/Daniel_Hinton_T1A2/README.md

 Ask the Audience, Phone a Friend, 50/50: This app contains all the lifelines you'd expect from the classic version of Who Wants to be a Millionaire
 #### Virtual Host
 A virtual Eddie McGuire will guide you through the game, complete with quips pulled straight from the show.
+#### Ascii Art
+Ascii art is used for the logo on the load screen, cheque displayed if you win money playing, and if you win the million dollars.

 ## Troubleshooting
 Make sure you have the latest version of Ruby installed.
 You can check this on your command line with the command `ruby -v`.
 The latest version is 2.7.0